This post originally appeared on VICE Canada.

 John Nowlan (creator of Street Cents): I got the money to produce a pilot, then called Money Penny, named after the James Bond character.
 I thought that would be a cool name.
 As it turned out, we did some testing of names with kids after the pilot was hugely successful and kids didn't like it, they preferred the name Street Cents, the play on words.
 So we switched the title.

 Jon Finkelstein (Senior Producer): John's always had all the angles on getting a lot done for very cheaply.
 It took that man to get Street Cents going, actually.
-CBC said no to his idea, and then he went out, spent time looking for people [sponsors] who would commit and basically told the CBC, "I can give you a half a million dollar cheque," so that was enough for them to say, 'Yes' to the show...
+CBC said no to his idea, and then he went out, spent time looking for people [sponsors] who would commit and basically told the CBC, "I can give you a half a million dollar check," so that was enough for them to say, 'Yes' to the show...
 We were able to raise almost a million dollars to produce a full season of Street Cents out of Halifax for the full network without commercials, which thrilled me.

 Benita Ha (Host): I was surprised I was cast, you know, this Chinese kid with braces.
 Money Penny was great, I thought it was a great concept, and I was really happy to be on a show and of course my whole family was perched on chairs waiting for the first episode.